-All plants need light to grow, including tomatoes.
-If your garden is shaded, you might be wondering if tomato plants will grow there with only indirect sunlight.
+All plants need light to grow, including tomatoes – but the question is, how much?
+If some parts of your garden are shaded, you might be wondering if tomato plants will grow there or not.

 So, do tomato plants need direct sunlight?
-Tomato plants will always grow best with plenty of direct sunlight – 6 to 8 hours per day is ideal.
-Tomato plants may still bear fruit with less sunlight, but they will not be as productive.
-If growing indoors, tomato plants can grow without direct sunlight if you provide the right type of artificial light.
+Tomato plants grow best in direct sunlight – 6 to 8 hours daily is ideal for optimal fruit production.
+Tomato plants can still bear fruit with less sunlight, but they will not be as productive.
+Tomato plants can grow indoors without direct sunlight if you provide the right type of artificial light.